lex-node/governance/constitution/constitution.md

             each Voter deemed to make certain reps/warranties and if untrue Voting Tokens can be burned ]

 4.7.
-POKT comprising: (a) an active Governance Stake that has not been promptly utilized to mint Voting Tokens or (b) a Governance Stake that has not promptly been activated may, in the sole and absolute discretion of the Council, be considered abandoned.
-In the sole and absolute discretion of the Council, abandoned POKT may be: (i) returned to the depositing address (less applicable transaction fees and setoffs, if any); (ii) treated in accordace with any applicable laws of property escheatment; (iii) left indefinintely in the Council Smart Contract; or (iv) treated in any other manner that does not violate this Constitution or applicable law.
+POKT comprising: (a) an active Governance Stake that has not been promptly utilized to mint Voting Tokens; or (b) a Governance Stake that has not promptly been activated may, in the sole and absolute discretion of the Council, be deemed abandoned.
+In the sole and absolute discretion of the Council, POKT deemed to be abandoned may be: (i) returned to the depositing address (less applicable transaction fees and setoffs, if any); (ii) treated in accordace with any applicable laws of property escheatment; (iii) left indefinintely in the Council Smart Contract; or (iv) treated in any other manner that does not violate this Constitution or applicable law.

 #### Council Proposals